 Why would the New York Times give sympathy to these people who want to do it again and have already done it?

-And I wrote it back.
+And I wrote him back.

-I said, look, you know this.
+I said, look, now you know this.

-You to understand news today, you have to understand it is agenda-driven and it is attached to the agenda of the Democrat Party.
+To understand news today, you have to understand it is agenda-driven and it is attached to the agenda of the Democrat Party.

 And right now, the Democrat Party and the drive-by media are intent on destroying George Bush and any and all of his policies, including securing defeat in the war on terror.

-So they will wait till after group A attacks to give themselves cover.
+So they will wait till after Group A attacks to give themselves cover.

-And even after group A attacks, which they have, take a look at what the Democrats are doing.
+And even after Group A attacks, which they have, take a look at what the Democrats are doing, finding no fault with Group A, finding fault with their own country and George W. Bush.

 He didn't suggest, however, that he would raise other taxes to pay for expanded services.